Find and identify

-The analysis must be undertaken [insert the Asbestos Samples] by a person who is suitably trained and experienced in a safe method of taking samples of asbestos-containing materials.
+The analysis needs to be undertaken by a person who is suitably trained and experienced in a safe method of asbestos sampling.

-Samples should be taken in a controlled manner that does not create a risk to the person taking the sample, or people who will work or visit the area where the sample was taken.
+Samples should be taken in a controlled manner that does not create a risk of exposure to airborne asbestos fibres to the person taking the sample, or people who will work or visit the area where the sample was taken.
 People taking samples should assess the risk and implement appropriate controls.
-These may include the use of a high-efficiency particulate air (HEPA) filtered vacuum cleaner and/or a water spray bottle to suppress airborne dust (a respirator – approved by AS/NZS 1716:2003 Respiratory protective devices – may also be used to minimise exposure).
+These may include the use of a Dust Class H (high hazard) high-efficiency particulate air (HEPA) filtered vacuum cleaner and a water spray bottle to suppress airborne dust (a respirator – approved by AS/NZS 1716:2012 Respiratory protective devices – may also be used to minimise exposure).

 Samples need to be placed in sealed containers (for example, snap-lock durable bags) and appropriately labelled so that it's clear where the sample was taken.

 For more information see the detailed guidance on taking an asbestos sample and the Managing asbestos in workplaces compliance code.

 Arrange for analysis of asbestos samples